blacklightpy/vaultofknowledge/🗺️ World Exploration/Food and Drinks/Coffee.md

 - French Press (For flavour-rich cup of coffee)
 - Espresso Machine (For espressos)
 - Pour-over / Drip Coffee Maker (Purer Taste, water flows over coffee beans)
+- Filter (Indian Style)
+- Percolator (Device for what Indians pour from one glass to another)
+- Moka Pot (Italian, higher pressure than drip coffee)

+> [!NOTE]
+> Most countries either heat, filter or percolate, but in India we heat, then filter and then percolate for uniformly distributing the taste.
 ### Grinder
 - Blade Grinder
 - Burr Grinder (Gets consistent grind)